University of Redlands: Filming at Redlands

-Due to its location in the Greater Los Angeles Area, The University of Redlands campus has been used as the setting for films such as Goodbye My Fancy, with Joan Crawford and Robert Young, Hell Night, Joy Ride, Slackers, and The Rules of Attraction.
+Due to its location in the Greater Los Angeles Area, the University of Redlands campus has been used as the setting for films such as Goodbye My Fancy, with Joan Crawford and Robert Young, Hell Night, Joy Ride, Slackers, and The Rules of Attraction.
 It has also been used in at least one Perry Mason episode as a stand-in for the fictional Euclid College.
 The campus was also used for the Korean drama The Heirs, where Kim Tan (Lee Min-ho) attends during his exile in America.
+Additionally, the music video for Spicy by the Korean music act Aespa was filmed on the campus.
+The 2023 film A Little White Lie was partially filmed on the campus and around the city of Redlands.